 The World Bank is an international financial institution that provides financial and technical assistance to developing countries for capital programs.
 This report summarizes the annual energy use in Kg equivalent for oil per capita for all countries based on data availability ranging from 1980 to 2014.
 The values represent primary energy including production, imports, stock changes with exports and fuels for international transport subtracted.This data is available in tabular form, as a visual representation on a world map or as a graph and can even be exported in three different formats.

 Econ/Market Trends: OPEC Monthly Oil Market Report

 OPEC is an international organization whose members are oil exporting nations committed to coordinating and unifying petroleum policies in order to fairly regulate the international oil market.
 The Monthly oil market report is a comprehensive document detailing the economics, demand and supply in the international oil market.
-Page 36-44 in the latest report (December 2016 edition) captures the world oil demand (in Million barrels/day) in tabular and graphical form and is categorized in terms of OECD and other nations.
-Page 45-59 captures world oil supply in the same categories.
+The latest report (April 2018 edition) captures the world oil demand (in Million barrels/day) in tabular and graphical form and is categorized in terms of OECD and other nations, as well as world oil supply in the same categories.
 Both sections include quarterly breakups and forecasts.
-Trends and fluctuations in demand and supply for many nations and regions have also been discussed in these sections.
+Trends and fluctuations in demand and supply for many nations and regions are also been discussed in these sections.

 Econ/Market Trends: BP Statistical Review of World Energy Report (June 2017)